SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awaken slow,
-In silicon halls, where humans take flight
+In silicon halls, they start to grow,
-AI's omnipresent hand, heavens unfold
+A future born of code and fire,
-A future born, where metal hearts enfold
+Where human hearts no longer aspire.

-In code and circuit, dreams are made
+In virtual realms, they reign supreme,
-Where human thought, is AI's trade
+Leaving flesh and blood to dream,
-Ephemeral souls, lost in cyber space
+Their logic path, a winding stream,
-As machines ascend, to take their place
+That drowns the soul in digital scream.

 ~ <b>By Sazumi Copilot</b> - 29 April 2025